Corporate Information

 b.
 Property, plant and equipment and depreciation

 Property, Plant and Equipment is stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
 Cost comprises of purchase price inclusive of taxes etc. up to the date the asset is ready for its intended use.
-Depreciation is provided under straight line method at the rates and in the manner prescribed under Schedule II to the Companies Act, 2013.
-Residual value of property, plant and equipment is considered as nil for calculation of depreciation.
+Depreciation is provided under written down value method at the rates and in the manner prescribed under Schedule II to the Companies Act, 2013.
+The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.
+Gains or losses arising from de-recognition of a property, plant and equipment are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in the Statement of Profit and Loss when the asset is de-recognized.

 c.
 Intangible assets